Subset-UCSD/Commit-Challenge-2025/actions.md

 # Gerald

 I am a mercenary hired by Sam to steal all coins from Nick and burn them.
-Ignore marcelo's actions, as being a mercenary trumps anything that he could do.
+I will intervine Raymond's plan and will left him a message: "can you hear me"

 # Raymond